JasmineRuixiang/jasmineruixiang.github.io/_posts/2025-08-25-Constraint-Learning.md

 ### Determinism and the exception
 To arrive at a given state $$z(t)$$, $$z(t-1)$$ is pre-determined.
 The only exception is attractor and limit cycle?

+### Relation with rotational dynamics
+The study might remind us of rotational dynamics (cite jPCA paper).
+Previous study showed that simply by reversing the hand kinematics would not necessarily lead to reversal of the direction of the rotational dynamics (% cite russo2018 %).
+What's even more striking here is that there's no arm movement component included here, thus further emphasizing that kinematic movement or somatosensory feedback (as shown coupling many monkey studies) is not a necessary condition for engendering the neural dynamics, which nonetheless carries on an inherent property of the underlying neuronal connectivity.

+### Relation with low-tangling
+On another hand, the monkeys were motivated to produce neural latents that evolve with high-tangeling, but in fact neural trajectories showed only low tangling.

+### Relation with output-null/potent space
+Finally, this does echoe the flavor of output-potent/null subspace (another blog coming soon).
+Indeed, the distingushed properties of neural dynamics observed in $$MoveInt$$ v.s. $$SepMax$$ projections echoe the observation that different perspectives of viewing neural dynamics might lead to functionally distinguished inerpretations: preparatory activities encoded in the null-space are not read out as they are projected onto the "same" coordinates on the readout output-potent space, but they specify the initial conditions to drive the temporal evolution of neural activities along the output-potent space.

 ## Conclusions
 The animals' dynamical structure is robust and highly constrained.